railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 *  :guilabel:`Working Schedule`: For example 45 Hours/Week.

-*  :guilabel:`Duration`: Start date and end date, since the employee started working where Start date is a required field.
+*  :guilabel:`Duration`: Start date and end date, since the employee started working where Start date is mandatory.

 *  :guilabel:`Wage` : Basic salary of the employee.